hsf-training/hsf-training-cicd/_episodes/13-actually-testing.md

 ## Getting Data

-So now we've dealt with the first problem of getting the built code available to the `test` job via `artifacts` and `dependencies`.
+So now we've dealt with the first problem of getting the built code available to the `run_exotics` job via `artifacts` and `dependencies`.
 Now we need to think about how to get the data in.
 We could:

 - `wget` the entire ROOT file every time
 - `git commit` the ROOT file into the repo